fishjerky/cloud9-go-beta/README.md

-# Cloud9 Docker Image for go Development using latest go beta
+# Cloud9 Docker Image for go Development using specific go version

-Includes go 1.8rc3 running on Debian Jessie with working code completion and debugging.
+OS: CentOS 7
+change GO_VERSION to specific go version

 ## Run the container with defaults